celsiusnarhwal/firewhale/README.md

 > through Firewhale.

 > [!TIP]
-> Services can implicitly read from any endpoints they can also write to.
+> Services can implicitly read from any endpoints they can write to.

 ### The `all` value